Hey there toddler parent (or grandparent)! Are you looking for the BEST balance bike for your toddler? You are in the right place!

 The younger and smaller your child, the more important the minimum seat height.
 If you put a child on a bike that is too big for them, they are inevitably going to crash, get hurt, and become quickly frustrated.
 Before buying a bike, measure their inseam and choose a bike with a minimum seat height no larger than their inseam.
 At this age, kids need to be able to put their feet flat on the ground when seated.

 You might also consider searching on Craigslist or asking friends about buying a used bike.
 A decent used balance bike is generally a better choice than an inferior cheap balance bike.
-If price isn’t an issue (thanks Grandma and Grandpa!), then go straight for the Woom 1 or Islabikes Rothan.
+If price isn’t an issue (thanks Grandma and Grandpa!), then go straight for the Woom 1 or Prevelo Alpha Zero.
 You won’t be sorry.

 You have two options when it comes to balance bike tires: foam/plastic or pneumatic (air).
 The foam or plastic tires are nice in that they never go flat (woohoo!), but my preference is always the pneumatic (air) tires.
 Why?
 Because they offer superior traction when riding on grass, dirt, and gravel.
 While this may not be that important at 18 months when your toddler is likely to be riding on the driveway or even the kitchen, you’ll be surprised how quickly they become more adventurous and daring.